travelperk/devops-assessment/README.md

 to contigure, but up to you) to build a CI/CD over the service you have deployed.

-  * On any Pull Request, a task testing the application should start, not leaving to merge if the test fails.
+  * On any Pull Request, a task testing the application should start, not allowing to merge if the test fails.
 (Another task for linting is a plus)
   * On merge, the service should redeploy automatically with the new changes.

 ## Important Notes

+  * We recommend to try to run the application dockerized in your computer before starting the first task.
   * Right now only 2 replicas are accepted due service limits.
 Don't try to deploy more.
   * Keep in mind that Fargate needs to reach outside the VPC to download the containers from ECR.
 A `CannotPullContainerError` is not only a permission